geoffreybennett/linux-fcp/README.md

 install this driver as you already have it; jump ahead to the [Setup Instructions](#setup-instructions).

-The `scarlett2` driver is already included in the Linux kernel:
+The `scarlett2` driver is already included in the Linux kernel, supporting these models:

 - Scarlett 2nd Gen: Since Linux 5.4 (bug fixes in 5.14 and 6.7)
 - Scarlett 3rd Gen: Since Linux 5.14 (bug fixes in 6.7)
+- Scarlett 4th Gen (Solo/2i2/4i4): Since Linux 6.8
 - Clarett+ 8Pre: Since Linux 6.1 (bug fixes in 6.7)
 - Clarett USB and Clarett+ (2Pre/4Pre/8Pre): Since Linux 6.7
-- Scarlett 4th Gen (Solo/2i2/4i4): Since Linux 6.8
 - Vocaster: Since Linux 6.10

-The `fcp` driver is currently only available in this repository.
+The `fcp` driver is currently only available in this repository and in the ALSA `for-next` branch.

 ## Repository Purpose